WolfyCodeK/Tetris-AI/README.md

     pip install -r requirements.txt
 ```

-## Watching model play
+## Watching the AI play

+#### _NOTE: Steps 1 and 2 are only necessary if the repository was downloaded directly from github.
+If the repository was downloaded from an alternative source, the model file 'tetris_model.pth' will have already been packaged with the source code.
+However, if the model file cannot be found within the root directory then please follow step 1 and onwards._

-1. Fetch the most recent model file, which must have the name 'tetris_model.pth',
+1. Fetch the most recent model file, which will be named 'tetris_model.pth' (the model must be named exactly this),
 from the following link:

 https://drive.google.com/file/d/129jKWNON0r8tAsmIHw0N6Hr805-Q89Gc/view?usp=sharing